kriskowal/gtor/presentation/README.md

 - order independence and temporal independence: a promise can be resolved before it is observed, or observed before it is resolved.
   The usage is the same for both cases.
-- protects agains plan interference and surprises by guaranteeing asynchronous handlers.
+- protects against plan interference and surprises by guaranteeing asynchronous handlers.
 (Zalgo, he comes not)
 - unidirectional: guarantees that information flows from producer to consumer, protecting the Principle of Least Authority and Action at a Distance hazards.